-The role of SYTS in providing transmission network services and the condition of key assets is discussed below.
-Quantification of the risk costs associated with the deterioration of these assets and the need for the investments is also presented.
+The role of MLTS in providing electricity network services and the condition of key assets is discussed below.
+Quantification of the risk costs associated with the deterioration of these assets, and the need for the investments is also presented.

 2.1.
-Transmission network services at SYTS
+Transmission network services at Moorabool

-SYTS is owned and operated by AusNet Services and is located north west of Melbourne's CBD.
+MLTS is owned and operated by AusNet Services and is located near Geelong.
 It is part of the main 500 kV transmission network, which provides major transmission network services in Victoria.
-The 500 kV transmission backbone runs from east to west across the state and connects generation in the Latrobe Valley and western parts of Victoria with the major load center in Melbourne.
-It also forms an interconnector with South Australia at Heywood Terminal Station (HYTS) as shown blow.
+The 500 kV transmission backbone runs from east to west across the state and connects generation in the Latrobe Valley and western parts of Victoria with the major load centre in Melbourne.
+It also forms an interconnector with South Australia at Heywood Terminal Station (HYTS) as shown below.

-Figure 2 - 500 kV Transmission Backbone
+Figure 2 - 500 kV Transmission Network Backbone